Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Marcia Henry about 3 years ago
+Marcia Henry over 3 years ago

 I encourage the board to deny Aspire ERES' petition for material revision of its charter to more than double its enrollment.
 Allowing it to do so would harm public schools in the Fruitvale neighborhood -- many of which are excellent -- and would harm Oakland public schools overall.
 This charter school clearly does not serve its entire community, as evidenced by its demographics.
 The standard for material revision established by AB 1505, the new charter law, makes clear that this petition should be denied.